Paul Turnbull: Stockport County

 Paul rejoined his boyhood team Stockport County and was a crucial part of their 2018/2019 National League North winning campaign.

 Later career

 After leaving Stockport County, Paul joined National League North Curzon Ashton for the 2020/21 season, before joining Stockport Town in North West Counties Division One South in July 2021.
+He is currently player manager of Stockport Town and an academy coach at Stockport County.